ReinisSprogis/VSMarlin/README.md

 ![Screenshot](media/screenshot.png)

-> Tip: Select panel of code and press ctrl+Alt+R to see tool path graphics
+> Tip: Select panel of code and press ctrl+Alt+r to see tool path graphics
-> Tip: Select panel of code and press ctrl+Alt+T to see program timeline chart
+> Tip: Select panel of code and press ctrl+Alt+t to see program timeline chart

 ## Requirements